aurora-is-near/AIPs/AIPs/aip-8.md

 ### Skip blocks

-It could be that not every NEAR block contains an Aurora transaction, or indeed it could be that a NEAR block skipped some height; either way we want to have an Aurora block hashchain for every height (because the refiner produces blocks at all heights).
+It could be that not every NEAR block contains an Aurora transaction, or indeed it could be that a NEAR block skipped some height; either way we want to have an Aurora block hashchain for every height (because the Refiner produces blocks at all heights).
 So if the Engine detects a height change of more than one then it will need to compute the intermediate block hashchain before proceeding.
 For example, if consecutive NEAR blocks had heights `H'`, `H' + 2` then the following sequence of hashchains should be produced:

 ```
 block_hashchain_H_prime          = hash(block_hashchain_H_prime_minus_one || hash((H').to_le_bytes()) || txs_hash_H_prime)